lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Managing decentralized (or centralized) projects

 ## efficiency, modularity, svg, and line/curve plots (vs. 'media file' bloat), TUI vs. GUI

+## Perception Choice and Coordination
+Causes of Success Among Broken Clocks
+2024.05.26 sun gga
+In any given human endeavor where there appears to be some relative success and competition at a given time, it can be non-trivial to identify what the future trajectory is for those who appear 'correct' at one given time, and to ascribe 'success' to what may be either a random outcome or an incomplete act of self-destruction.

 ## ad-hoc systems